-Our carers generally require little maintenance and are not concerned with the size of their rooms, as long as they are warm and clean.
+Our carers require minimal attention and are not concerned with the size of their rooms, so long as they are warm and clean.
 A television in their room is always welcome as is internet access, which enables them to keep in touch with the world.
-Carers will be self-sufficient, washing their own bed linen weekly.
-As you would expect, we do not allow our staff to live in an environment that not safe, clean and hygienic.
+Carers will be self-sufficient, washing their own clothing weekly.
+As you would expect, we do not allow our staff to live-in an environment that not safe, clean and hygienic.